MicrosoftDocs/minecraft-creator/creator/Reference/Content/ItemReference/Examples/ItemComponents/minecraft_armor.md

 Listed below are the accepted values that can be used for texture_typeL

-- gold
 - none
 - leather
 - chain
 - iron
 - diamond
+- gold
 - elytra
 - turtle
 - netherite

 > [!NOTE]
-> When making Horse armor, you are restricted to leather, iron, gold, or diamond.
+> When making horse armor, you are restricted to leather, iron, gold, or diamond.

 ## Example